microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/dailyuserinsightmetricsroot-list-mfacompletions.md

 ---
-title: "List mfaCompletionMetrics"
+title: "List daily mfaCompletions"
-description: "Get a list of the mfaCompletionMetric objects and their properties."
+description: "Get a list of the daily mfaCompletionMetric objects and their properties."
 author: "srutto"
 ms.localizationpriority: medium
 ms.prod: "identity-and-access-reports"
 doc_type: apiPageType
 ---

-# List dailyMfaCompletions
+# List daily mfaCompletions
 Namespace: microsoft.graph

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get a list of the [mfaCompletionMetric](../resources/mfacompletionmetric.md) objects and their properties.
+Get a list of the daily [mfaCompletionMetric](../resources/mfacompletionmetric.md) objects and their properties.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).